cmptgroup-13/class-project/README.md

  Tests are done to make sure flags that are attached to user ID and reviews are valid.
 If it passes the test, the review is reported.

 ####Story 8: As an admin, I can delete inappropriate user reviews (2)
- •	When a review is reported for multiple times by users, there should be an option for admin to delete that particular review. ¬
+ •	When a review is reported for multiple times by users, there should be an option for admin to delete that particular review.
  •	After selecting to delete the review, a notification should show up to confirm the deletion.
- •	¬If the delete request is cancelled, the review should not be deleted.
+ •	If the delete request is cancelled, the review should not be deleted.
- •	¬If ok is selected, the review should be deleted.
+ •	If ok is selected, the review should be deleted.
- ¬Test:
+ Test:

  Specific tests are carried out by the devise gem to make sure the review is deleted from the database.